 The Grand National’s website is one of the most comprehensive I’ve come across, so definitely check it out for all sorts of fascinating information on the history, the jumps, and the strategies.

-The horse playing The Pie was a seven year old thoroughbred gelding named King Charles.
+The horse was a seven year old thoroughbred gelding named King Charles.
 The details on him seem a bit murky.
 I’ve seen quite a few claims that he is the grandson of Man O’War, but I have found no solid proof to back this up.
 The All Breed Pedigree lists a thoroughbred born in 1925, but Man O’War is not there.
+I’m not sure that this is the same horse as the age wouldn’t line up.

 In fact, I can’t really find solid first hand proof of anything, but this seems to be the general accepted history of the horse.